 If you have an RV to sell, I encourage you not to procrastinate.
 Right now might be the perfect time to get that rig you’re not using any longer into the marketplace so someone else can enjoy it.
 There are several ways you can sell your RV.
 You could sell it to a dealer or wholesaler, offer it for sale on a consignment lot or through a broker, or sell it privately.
 There are pros and cons of all these options, but I believe the most lucrative option is to sell it privately.

 The dos and don’t of selling an RV privately

 There are some dos and don’ts that you should keep in mind if you decide to sell it privately.
-Do advertise it everywhere, and do not hide any defects or damage.
-Do take a comprehensive set of photos to fully showcase every aspect of your RV, and don’t be deceptive.
-Do list it at the right price, and don’t just guess what you think the RV is worth.
+Advertise it everywhere.
+Don’t hide any defects or damage.
+Take a comprehensive set of photos to fully showcase every aspect of your RV.
+And don’t be deceptive.
+List it at the right price too.
+Don’t just guess what you think your RV is worth.

-Why it’s important to know what’s my RV worth
+Why it’s important to know your RV worth